nasa/cumulus/docs/deployment/thin-egress-app.md

 Pass `api_distribution_url` to your `archive` module's `distribution_url` var.

-You will also need to configure the `tea_urs_redirect_uri` value as a Redirect URI in your app's URS configuration.
+You will also need to configure the `tea_urs_redirect_uri` value as a Redirect URI in your URS application configuration.

 ### Cumulus Configuration

 The default Cumulus module generates a file at `s3://${system_bucket}/distribution_bucket_map.json`.
-If you've manually deployed TEA outside the `cumulus` module, you'll need to provide this configuration file as part of your Terraform deployment.

 The configuration file is a simple json mapping of the form: